drdaeman/logdna-logrus/README.md

   - `json`: how to send structured log fields.
 Will format line as JSON if set to true (using `"message"` key for log message), or pass fields as `meta` if not.
+  - `text-format': whenever to also include structured logging data in the message.
+Default to false, enabling will append key-value pairs to the message texts, so they'll be immediately visible.
   - `url` allows to override the ignestion endpoint URL (e.g. for testing)

 Limitations